-Enlargement of a photo of Sylvia Bremer, from Witzel Studios, Los Angeles. c 1918.
+Enlargement of a photo of Sylvia Bremer, possibly from the Witzel Studios, Los Angeles. c 1918.
 Author’s Collection.

 The 5 Second version

-Born Sylvia Poppy Bremer, Sydney, New South Wales, Australia, 9 June 1897, Died New York City, USA, 7 June, 1943.
-After very successful stage work in Australia, travelled to the US with her first and much older husband Willett Morrison.
-Her first film in Hollywood was for Thomas Ince, and she was active 1917-1926.
-Could not re-establish herself after the coming of sound and an unhappy second marriage.
+Born Sylvia Poppy Bremer, Sydney, New South Wales, Australia, 9 June 1897, she died in New York City, USA, 7 June, 1943.
+After very successful stage work in Australia, she travelled to the US with her first and much older husband Willett Morrison.
+Her first film in Hollywood was for Thomas Ince, and she was active in film from 1917-1926.
+She could not re-establish herself after the coming of sound and an unhappy second marriage.

-Of course, Sylvia Bremer is not a forgotten Australian at all, I just wanted an excuse to include this photo from my collection!
+Of course, Sylvia Bremer is hardly a forgotten Australian at all, I just wanted an excuse to include this photo from my collection!
 Ralph Marsden’s biography Who was Sylvia? was published in 2016 – making use of hitherto unseen private photos of Bremer – and including a great deal of painstaking new research.
 Here are two photos of a very young Sylvia from Australian libraries – they are now out of copyright.